-Unfortunately, a number of women have no early symptoms so present for assessment after a time when there are still options available for treatment.
-If you are bleeding heavily, in severe pain, or have signs of dizziness or fainting, your doctor will probably suggest an exploratory surgical operation called a laparoscopy which is done via keyhole surgery to allow them to take a look inside your abdomen to see what might be happening.
+Unfortunately, a number of women have no early symptoms of an ectopic pregnancy so present for assessment after a time when there are still options available for treatment and could require emergency surgery.
+If you are experiencing heavy vaginal bleeding, have signs of dizziness or fainting, or having severe abdominal pain or pelvic pain, your doctor will probably suggest an exploratory surgical operation.
+This is called a laparoscopy which is done via keyhole surgery, which is a series of small incisions, to allow them to take a look inside your abdomen to see what might be happening.

 New treatment methods are being developed but set out below are the options that you are likely to be currently advised.
 Please click on any of the treatment headings below to be provided with more information.

 Detailed general information can be found here on our website and this does not constitute personal medical advice.
 Please remember that online medical information is no substitute for expert medical care from your own healthcare team.

 Surgical management is the most established form of treatment and means performing an operation to remove the ectopic pregnancy while you are under general anaesthetic.

 In most circumstances, the type of operation is through a technique called laparoscopy (keyhole surgery).
 This involves inserting a camera through the navel (belly button) and inserting instruments through two small cuts in the lower abdomen (tummy).
 A small amount of gas is put into your abdominal cavity to inflate it to enable the surgeon to see inside the abdomen.